lupyuen/lupyuen.github.io/src/lvgl3.md

 [(__TextDecoder__ converts bytes to text)](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder)

 (Remember earlier we spoke about __snooping WebAssembly Memory__ with a WebAssembly Pointer?
-This is how we do it!)
+This is how we do it)

 Now we can see the __LVGL Log Messages__ in the JavaScript Console yay!
 (Pic above)